dagfinnr/perl-extract-method/README.md

 How to try it
 -------------

+NOTE: This hasn't been tested for a while.
+It might not work as advertised.

 1. Install PPIx::EditorTools and App::EditorTools from CPAN.
 2. Install the Vim script as explained in [the documentation](https://metacpan.org/module/App::EditorTools::Vim).
 2. Clone this repository.